natcap/invest.users-guide/source/carbonstorage.rst

 Output standard deviations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When run with uncertainty, in addition to the confidence maps, the carbon model will also give standard deviations for output quantities such as carbon storage, carbon sequestration, and value of sequestered carbon.
+In addition to the confidence maps, the uncertainty model will also compute standard deviations for output quantities such as carbon storage, carbon sequestration, and value of sequestered carbon.

 These standard deviations are computed via a Monte Carlo simulation.
 For each iteration of the simulation, the model samples a value for carbon per grid cell for each LULC type, given the input normal distribution for that LULC type.
 Then, for the given iteration of the simulation, the model will assign that amount of carbon to each pixel with the given LULC type, and compute the amount of carbon stored in each scenario.
 In other words, for a given run of the iteration, all pixels with the same LULC type will be assigned the same amount of carbon; that amount will be chosen by taking a random sample from the input normal distribution.